-The NHMRC Natural Therapies Working Committee will oversee evidence evaluations on the clinical effectiveness of 16 natural therapies excluded from private health insurance rebates from 1 April 2019.
+The NHMRC Natural Therapies Working Committee is overseeing evidence evaluations on the clinical effectiveness of 16 natural therapies excluded from private health insurance rebates from 1 April 2019.

-The evidence evaluations are being prepared for the Department of Health for the Natural Therapies Review 2019-20 - to supplement the 2014-15 review and assess additional evidence of the clinical effectiveness of the 16 excluded natural therapies.
+The evidence evaluations are being prepared for the Department of Health for the Natural Therapies Review 2019-20.

 Natural Therapies Review Team

 National Health and Medical Research Council

 Committee members are required to disclose their interests on an ongoing basis, in line with NHMRC’s Policy on the Disclosure of Interests Requirements for Prospective and Appointed NHMRC Committee Members .
 Members are asked to identify, to the best of their ability, interests related to the work of the committee, including:

 - Institutional affiliations

 - Publications and presentations

 A summary of each members’ declared interests is provided below.
 Throughout the project members are required to inform NHMRC of any changes to their interests, and management strategies are put in place as needed.